MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/stored-completions.md

 ### TypeError: Completions.create() got an unexpected argument 'store'

-This error occurs when you're running an older version of the OpenAI client library.
+This error occurs when you're running an older version of the OpenAI client library that predates the stored completions feature being released.
 Run  `pip install openai --upgrade`.